JDL-84/LeonardoRickRoll/README.md

 It will also tumble the keyboard NUM/CAP/SCROLL locks and jump the cursor position.

+External files moved here to prevent executing a scrpit externally from this repo.

+ _In case it gets changed to do something more nefarious._

 ### PowerShell Rick Roll
 ![LeeHolmes.com Rick Roll](docs/Data/Assets/leeholmes_com_Rick_Roll.gif)